jqno/jqno.nl/site/_content/posts/post/2013-07-28_testing-events-in-c-sharp.md

 * Unfortunately, it doesn't seem possible in C# to pass an event as a parameter.
 That's why I opted for the "stringly typed" option of passing the event's name as a string.
 If you know of a better way to handle this, I would very much like to hear about it!
 * It's not fully thread-safe.
 If you have asynchronous events, and several of them are raised at the same time, `EventMonitor`'s behaviour will be undefined.
 If you raise only one asynchronous event, or if you ensure that they aren't raised simultaneously, it will be fine.
 This issue could be solved by employing a lock in the `Handle` method.

+### Update, October 16th, 2013
+Fixed the code, so that it will handle event delegates with primitive type arguments, as well as object type arguments, by adding generics to the solution, as suggested in [this StackOverflow question](http://stackoverflow.com/q/19346023/127863).

 <a name='code'></a>
 ## Full code of `EventMonitor`